 Regardless of the style pierogi maker, they all work on the same principle.
-One ladies a laborer pierogi dough over the top of the pierogi maker or pierogi tool as you will.
+One lays a rolled out pierogi dough over the top of the pierogi maker or pierogi tool as you will.

 After laying the dough over the top of the tool, a natural pocket forms.
 Some pierogi makers provide you a special press to increase the size of the pocket.
 But practically speaking, the press is not necessary.
 It just adds another step to the process, gives you another tool to handle on the table, and gives you something else to clean.

 One fills the pockets with a pierogi filling and then covers the tool with the second layer of dough.